torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 Since this driver controls devices that provide a tty interface a user can interact with the device node entries using any standard tty-interactive method (e.g. "cat", "dd", "echo").
-The intent of this driver however, is to provide real time console interaction with a Linux partition's console, which requires the use of applications that provide bi-directional, interactive I/O with a tty device.
+The intent of this driver however, is to provide real time console interaction with a GNU/Linux partition's console, which requires the use of applications that provide bi-directional, interactive I/O with a tty device.